maarten-pennings/Tapuino/README.md

 One problem that I had is that I could not really find a schematic.
 Peter Edwards' has Fritzing schematics and Vero board drawings, but no real schematics.

-So the Control 0 and Control 1 are a bit of a mystery.
+For example, the Control 0 and Control 1 lines are still a bit of a mystery.
-Also, very hidden, was that there is a GPIO pin that signals recording as opposed to playing.
+Also, very hidden, there appears to be a GPIO pin that signals recording as opposed to playing.

 In the end, I did design my own [PCB](pcb).
 It's also fun.